-Each campus shall create a Campus Emergency Plan.
-The Plan includes provisions for Individuals with Disabilities or Impairments.
+Within the first 2 weeks of the school year, each campus will create a Special Education Crisis Management Team.
 The Principal/Assistant Principal and Special Education Department Head/Campus Compliance Coordinator will Co-Chair the team.
 This team will meet and identify which students will need an Individual Emergency Evacuation Plan.
 They will consult with the following, as appropriate: